Could Minneapolis policing measure get blocked from November ballot?

 "If [they] cannot publicly agree on what the Charter amendment will do, how can ordinary voters be expected to understand what they are being asked to decide?" he wrote.

 The other side pushed back.
-While the new version also had a note, Moore said in an interview that this version "isn't misleading, is proper."
+While the new version also had a note, Moore said in an interview that this version "isn't misleading" and "is proper."
 More importantly, he added, "we have a deadline to meet and it's time to put this to the voters."

 Now, they wait to hear from the judge.